 Neither type of billing is inherently better over the other.
-There are advantages and disadvantages of both models.
-Clients should decide if they prefer the certainty of fixed price, or the prospect of a lower bill when the work is completed efficiently ahead of schedule.
+There are advantages and disadvantages to both models.
+Clients should decide if they prefer the certainty of a fixed price, or the prospect of a lower bill when the work is completed efficiently ahead of schedule.
 But there is more than meets the eye.

 How to choose wisely?
 The decision involves consideration of all the pros and cons and how they relate to your project.